dackst/nayuta/readme.md

 3. Modify files to your liking.
 See flame's `readme.txt` for more on this.
 4. Reinsert text by running using the insertion Python scripts from within each respective folder.
 5. Copy the new files to their correct locations.
 Use `copy_all.py` instead of flame's individual `copy_*.py` scripts.
     * If you made modifications to files that weren't modified before, you *might* have to run the pack editing function in `copy_all.py` on a relevant file for your changes to appear.
-See the "final boss attack name texture" section of `copy_all.py` for an example.
+See the "final boss attack name texture" section of `copy_all.py` for a simple example.
 6. Run `_build.bat` to build the new ISO with your changes, named `output.iso`.

    * You should be able to do steps 4-6 in one go with `build_all.bat` or `build_all.sh`